sanjaya1996/RNative-NewsApp-HeadUp/README.md

 ## _Files:_

 You might be overwhelmed by looking the file structure and number of files in this app.
 I already mentioned that I am going to scaleup this app in future.
-So, I have implemented this project in such a way that anyone going to add new feature will get enough room and will not face any issue, and will not mess up.
+So, I have implemented this project in such a way that anyone willing to add new features in this app will get enough room and will not face any issue, and will not mess up.

 ## _Developer: Sanjay Dahal @[HeadupLab](https://www.headuplabs.com/)_